IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 ### Assignment: Abstract and Intro (Background/Context/Rationale)
-Background information.
-Research focus and objectives.
-Outline research plan.
-Value of your Research.
+* Read [Indiana University's Writing Abstracts] (http://www.indiana.edu/~wts/pamphlets/abstracts.shtml), BEFORE you write your abstract.

+* Read [Indiana University's Paragraphs and Topic Sentences] (http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml), BEFORE you write your intro.

+* Background information
-**Your motivation, drive, and/or purpose**
-Read <i>Do The Work</i> and answer the following questions in context of your thesis.
+* **Discuss Your motivation, drive, and/or purpose** Read <i>Do The Work</i> and answer the following questions in context of your thesis.
     <ul>
     <li>What does she (you) love? (p.
 24)</li>
     <li>How bad do you want to complete your project? (p.
 68)</li>
     <li>Why do you want to complete your project? (p.
 68-69)</li>
     </ul>
-(<strong>Why are you doing this thesis?</strong> What are you discovering here?
+(Why are you doing this thesis?
+What are you discovering here?
 What questions are you asking?
 What are you exploring?)
-**Target Audience**
+* **Identify Target Audience**
     <ul>
     <li>Who cares?
 Who will care?
 Who is your target audience?)</li>
     <li>What do you want your target audience to experience when they interact with your thesis?</li>
     </ul>
 (Who is this thesis for?
 Please note that everyone is not a valid answer.
 Target is the key word here.)

-* Read [Indiana University's Writing Abstracts] (http://www.indiana.edu/~wts/pamphlets/abstracts.shtml), BEFORE you write your abstract.

-* Read [Indiana University's Paragraphs and Topic Sentences] (http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml), BEFORE you write your intro.
+* Research focus and objectives
+* Outline research plan.
+* Value of your Research.

 ### Assignment: Body
  Read [Indiana University's Paragraphs and Topic Sentences] (http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml), BEFORE you write your body.